tyrchen/podgen/README.md

 ## Usage

-To use podgen, first of all, you need to init a site:
+To use podgen, first of all, you need to init a site.
+Please create a repo in github and close it into your local directory:

 ```
-$ mkdir programmer_life
+$ git clone git@github.com:yourname/xyz.git
-$ cd programmer_life
+$ cd xyz
 $ podgen init [--template github.com/tyrchen/podgen-basic]
 ```